What Is a Prenuptial Agreement and Should I Have One?

 Like other types of legal considerations, such as life insurance or estate plans, prenups prepare for the worst outcome.
 Divorce rates fluctuate but tend to hover near 50 percent.
 Depending on your financial situation, a prenup may be wise, even if it is uncomfortable to discuss at first.

-Issues Addressed in a Prenuptial Agreement
+What Issues Are Addressed in a Prenuptial Agreement?

 Prenuptial agreements can address several issues that arise if a married couple chooses to divorce: